matcarpes/matcarpes/README.md

 - 👋 Hi, I’m @matcarpes.
 I'm an engineer from Brazil who is currently diving into Data Engineering, Data Science, Machine Learning and Business Intelligence.
-I intend to enroll in a MBA in Big Data Analytics in the 2nd semester of 2021.
+I'll begin a MBA in Data Science and Analytics at USP at the end of October 2021.

 - 🌱 I’m currently learning programming languages such as SQL, Python and R, as well as taking online courses about various Data Science related subjects.